-The Western press was filled with speculation as to why and how the North Koreans had chosen to mount this unprovoked invasion, and particularly whether Joseph Stalin and/or Mao Zedong had pressured them into it.
+The Western press was filled with speculation as to why and how the North Koreans had chosen to mount this unprovoked invasion, and particularly whether Mao Zedong and/or Joseph Stalin had pressured them into it.
 In truth, however, the final decision had been Kim Il Sung’s alone.
 He had looked with envy upon Mao as the latter brought one of the largest countries in the world under his sole control.
 Meanwhile he was convinced by the failure of the Americans to intervene to save Chiang Kai-shek that they would not want to entangle themselves in an extended war over Korea either.
-Mao believed the same and was supportive of Kim’s plans, but the Soviets, whose zeal for an immediate worldwide revolution of the proletariat had been somewhat tempered by the few decades they had already spent running a nation-state on a very complicated world stage, were willing neither to pledge their wholehearted support nor to categorically tell Kim that he was not allowed to invade.
-“If you should get kicked in the teeth, I shall not lift a finger,” said Joseph Stalin.
+Mao believed the same and was supportive of Kim’s plans, but Stalin was willing neither to pledge his wholehearted support nor to categorically tell Kim that he was not allowed to invade.
+“If you should get kicked in the teeth, I shall not lift a finger,” said Stalin.
 “You have to ask Mao for help.”
 Kim scoffed at this, noting correctly that his own troops were actually better-equipped than most of Mao’s.
 The war would be over so quickly, he said, that a unified communist Korea would be the reality on the ground before the Americans had time to catch their breath.
-Confronted with the prospect of a long, bloody struggle to retake that which had been lost in a part of the world about which most American citizens knew little and cared less, they would rattle their sabers a bit and let things be.
+Confronted with the prospect of a long, bloody struggle to retake that which had been lost in a part of the world about which most American citizens knew little and cared less, they would rattle their sabers a bit and let sleeping dogs lie.

 Then, on September 15, General MacArthur led a daring amphibious landing at Incheon Harbor, on the west coast of the peninsula, almost as far north as the original border between North and South Korea.
-The audacious gamble proved spectacularly successful, throwing the North Koreans into a panic.
+The audacious gamble was spectacularly successful, throwing the North Koreans into a panic.
 Seoul was reclaimed on September 28, as the North Korean armies scurried madly back toward the border in order to avoid being cut off and surrounded in enemy territory.
-MacArthur gave the civilian leadership of the American government no chance to debate the wisdom of chasing them into their home territory; he simply did so on his own initiative.
+MacArthur gave the civilian politicians in Washington no chance to debate the wisdom of chasing them into their home territory; he simply did so on his own initiative.
 The North Korean capital of Pyongang fell on October 19 to cap off one of the most head-snapping reversals in the history of warfare.
 MacArthur told his soldiers that they would all be back home in time for Christmas, leaving behind them a unified democratic Korea.
-But the pendulum was about to swing back the other way.
+But the pendulum was about to swing the other way again.

 It is very difficult to overstate the importance of this victory to the new Chinese sense of themselves and to the future political prospects of Chairman Mao, their new leader.
-For hundreds of years, China had been bullied by the West, had suffered defeat after abject defeat.
+For the better part of a century and a half, China had been bullied by the rest of the world, suffering defeat after abject defeat.
 Now all that shame had been erased; General Peng had met the best soldiers that the richest country in the world could throw at him and sent them running back in the direction they had come from in a blind panic.
 “Our nation will never again be an insulted nation,” Mao had promised just the year before.
 “We have stood up.
 No imperialist will be allowed to invade our territory again.”
 Now he had made good on that promise.
-The centuries of humiliation were well and truly over.
+China’s time of humiliation was well and truly over.

 The Korean War thus became one that neither side still wanted to be fighting, but neither knew how to end.
 The Americans had already held the line against communism by stopping Kim Il Sung from taking over the entire Korean peninsula, while the Chinese had proved their mettle against the best the West could offer and kept the Americans well away from their own territory through their counteroffensive.
 Now both sides were equally wary of the war escalating any further.
 By the new year, the Americans had begun to get their act together and to stabilize the war along a front that ran through the middle of the peninsula, roughly where the border had always been.
 And the Chinese, for their part, were feeling the bite of stretched supply lines through mountainous terrain and of American air superiority, at the hands of which they suffered horribly, to the tune of eight Chinese soldiers killed for every one American.
 The war became a stalemate and a quagmire.
 Perhaps one side or the other could have changed that if it had really wanted to — but, again, neither actually did for fear of what the consequences might be.
-That became abundantly clear on the American side on April 11, 1951, when President Truman relieved General MacArthur of his command for persistently and publicly pushing for the broader war which his country’s civilian leadership had decided was thoroughly ill-advised, given the risk of it turning into a third world war if the Soviet Union should see fit to more wholeheartedly support its communist friends.
-(This being the same Soviet Union that had become the world’s second nuclear-armed nation two years earlier.)
+That became abundantly clear on the American side on April 11, 1951, when President Truman relieved General MacArthur of his command for persistently and publicly pushing for the broader war which his country’s civilian leadership had decided was thoroughly ill-advised, given the risk of it turning into a third world war if the Soviet Union should see fit to more wholeheartedly support its communist friends — this being the same Soviet Union that had tested its first atomic bomb two years earlier.

 In the United States, the Korean War is often called the “forgotten war” today, being remembered if at all as the inauspicious start of a still-ongoing era of similarly inconclusive, unsatisfying conflicts that lack both the clear sense of purpose and the clear-cut winners and losers of the Second World War.
 By contrast, and despite the fact that it so literally accomplished nothing in tangible terms, Chairman Mao and the Communist governments of China that followed him have always loudly celebrated it as “The War to Resist American Aggression and Aid North Korea.”
 Mao especially had good reason to feel fondly toward the war, for it did much to cement his status as China’s one true leader, both domestically and internationally.
-And in doing so, it set in place the final conditions necessary for what would become the most pernicious cult of personality of the post-World War II era.
+In doing so, it set in place the final conditions necessary for what would become the most pernicious cult of personality of the latter twentieth century.